 - Haruhi herself starts out the series with a perpetual frown (hence the title of the first book, The Melancholy of Haruhi Suzumiya).
 Kyon describes her first smile as "reminiscent of a blazing sun in an equatorial sky," and later uses adjectives like "divine" and "cherry blossoms in full bloom" when referring to it.

 - Yuki Nagato, resident Emotionless Girl, gets one.
-This◊ picture from the Disappearance is a plot point in said movie and the novel it's adapted from — seeing Nagato smile is what leads Kyon to reflect on whether recreating the old world would be the right thing to do.
-Yuki/Kyon shippers tend to emphasize this point.
+This◊ picture from the Disappearance is a plot point in said movie and the novel it's adapted from — seeing Nagato smile is what leads Kyon to question whether recreating the old world would really be the right thing to do.
+Three novels later it's revealed that the memory of her smile is still enough to make him question his decision.

 - Subverted with Kuyou Suo (resident Humanoid Abomination).
 While Kyon comments on how smiling makes her whole appearance different, even beautiful, it still comes off as profoundly inhuman.